havo2001/Red-Wine-Classification/README.md

 ## Prerequisites
 Before running the Jupyter Notebook in this repository, you'll need the following:

 Python: Make sure you have Python installed on your system.
-You can download Python from the official website.

-Jupyter Notebook: You can install Jupyter Notebook using pip by running pip install notebook.
+Jupyter Notebook: You can install Jupyter Notebook using `pip` by running `pip install notebook`.

 Python libraries: You will need several Python libraries, including NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn (for machine learning), and others.
-You can install them using pip or conda.
-To install all the required packages, you can run pip install -r requirements.txt.
+You can install them using `pip` or `conda`.